Dealership Trade-in Guide for 2022

 If you have a car that doesn’t run or it doesn’t have much value.
 You may want to look into an alternative other than trading it in with a car dealership.

-There are many other ways to dispose of an old junk car and turning it into quick cash.
+There are many other ways to make money by learning how to sell an old junk car online and turning that old car into quick cash you can use to buy a new car.